duanxianpi/node-qrcode-toolkit/README.md

 Usage: index [options]

 Options:
-  -t, --input <string>        Input text to be encoded to qrcode, it will override the text in the config file -c, --config <string>       Config to control the style of qr code -o, --output_path <string>  the output path of result image, defualt value is current directory
+  -i, --input <string>        Input text to be encoded to qrcode, it will override the text in the config file -c, --config <string>       Config to control the style of qr code -o, --output_path <string>  the output path of result image, defualt value is current directory -n, --filename <string>     the filename result image, defualt value is qrcode -h, --help                  display help for command
 ```